Sandy Hook Elementary School shooting: Alex Jones

 On April 17, 2018, radio host and conspiracy theorist Alex Jones was sued for defamation by three parents whose children were killed in the shooting.
 Prior to this, Jones said that the Sandy Hook shooting was "completely fake" and a "giant hoax" perpetrated by opponents of the Second Amendment.
 Jones claims he later believed the shooting was real.
 On May 23, 2018, six more families sued Jones for his claims.
-Jones was found to be in contempt of court by a Texas judge even before the trial started, failing to produce witnesses and materials relevant to the procedures.
-Consequently, Jones and InfoWars were fined a total of $126,000 in October and December 2019.
+Jones was found to be in contempt of court by a Texas judge before the trial started, for failing to produce witnesses and materials relevant to the procedures.
+Consequently, Jones and Infowars were fined a total of $126,000 in October and December 2019.

 In October 2021, Jones was ordered to pay damages and was criticized by a judge for failing to hand over documents requested by the courts.
 Jones declared bankruptcy in April 2022 as a result of the defamation lawsuits caused by his claims that the shooting was a hoax.

-On August 4, 2022, Jones was ordered to pay $4.1M compensatory damages to Sandy Hook parents and, on August 5, 2022, he was ordered to pay a further $45.2M in punitive damages.
+On August 4, 2022, Jones was ordered to pay $4.1 million compensatory damages to Sandy Hook parents and, on August 5, 2022, he was ordered to pay a further $45.2 million in punitive damages.
 A separate case filed in Connecticut reached a verdict on October 12, 2022, and ordered Jones to pay an additional $965 million in damages to the families of Sandy Hook victims.

-On November 14, 2024, InfoWars and its associated brands were sold to The Onion at auction after a special deal was reached with the victim's families, allowing The Onion to become the top bidder above a company affiliated with Jones.
+On November 14, 2024, Infowars and its associated brands were sold to The Onion at auction after a special deal was reached with the victim's families, allowing The Onion to become the top bidder above a company affiliated with Jones.
 However, in December 2024, a U.S. bankruptcy judge blocked the sale, ruling that the bankruptcy auction had failed to encourage the best possible bids.

 In February 2025, Judge Christopher Lopez also denied a new auction for the site.

+On May 1, 2026, the Infowars website went offline after nobody paid the state-appointed receiver to rent the studio and website.